Thanks to our outpouring of concern and criticism by neighbors of the Hotel, Signature Development has revised its development proposal.

 These plans can also be downloaded from the Oakland planning commission at http://www2.oaklandnet.com/government/o/PBN/OurOrganization/PlanningZoning/OAK059503

-- They have eliminated one of the Tunnel Road houses (possibly because the land is in the city of Berkeley).
+- Eliminated one of two private Tunnel Road residences, possibly because the land is in the city of Berkeley).

-- They have eliminated the Power House project (possibly because the powerhouse is specifically protected in hotel's landmark status)
+- Eliminated the Power House project, possibly because the powerhouse is specifically protected in the hotel's landmark status

-- They have increased the scope of the proposed clubhouse expansion.
+- Increased the scope of the proposed clubhouse expansion

-- They have increased hotel/club parking spaces by 13 and eliminated one large condominium unit, possibly changing the roof line of the condos.
+- Increased hotel/club parking spaces by 13 and eliminated one large condominium unit, possibly changing the roofline of the condos.

-- Developers have significantly modified the aesthetic design of the proposed condoplex.
+- Significantly modified the aesthetic design of the proposed condoplex.

 Some views of the new condoplex aesthetic are shown below.